KawaiiKraken/klimV2/README.md

 # known issues
 - whole game limit requires windows pro
+- the overlay can be seen when screensharing for some people

+# upcoming features
+- turn off hotkeys when d2 chatbox is open
+- hide overlay when d2 isnt focused
+- make overlay relative to d2 window (so that it works in windowed mode)
+- custom overlay position
+- changing binds without restarting klim
+- better lims?

 # how to contribute
 - give this repo a star on github